 Every episode in Season Three of American Horror Story is rated an 8.0 out of 10 by IMDB users (as of June 2015)

 The concept for season six was actually hinted towards in the first season and was originally going to be the plot for the first season.

-When Hotel premiered, people took note of the extent to which four of its actors -- Cheyenne Jackson, Wes Bentley, Finn Wittrock and Matt Bomer -- look alike.
-In an interview, Jackson said that the reason for this may be that the Countess (Lady Gaga), having found her first love in Valentino (Wittrock), continues to pursue lovers who fit that mold.
+When Hotel premiered, people took note of the extent to which four of its actors - Cheyenne Jackson, Wes Bentley, Finn Wittrock and Matt Bomer - look alike.
+In an interview, Jackson said that the reason for this may be that the Countess (Lady Gaga), having found her first love in Valentino (Wittrock), continues to pursue lovers who fit that mould.

-Evan Peters revealed on a recent interview (June 2016) that he originally was going to play Tristan, but at the last minute Ryan Murphy offered him the role of Mr. March, who had to be slightly rewritten since it was supposed to be 40-year old.
+Evan Peters revealed in a June 2016 interview that he originally was going to play Tristan, but at the last minute Ryan Murphy offered him the role of Mr. March, who had to be slightly rewritten since it was supposed to be 40-year old.